Date Updated: 08/23/2025

 Overview

-Hemorrhoids (HEM-uh-roids), also called piles, are swollen veins in your anus and lower rectum, similar to varicose veins.
-Hemorrhoids can develop inside the rectum (internal hemorrhoids) or under the skin around the anus (external hemorrhoids).
+Hemorrhoids (HEM-uh-roids), also called piles, are swollen veins in the anus and lower rectum.
+Hemorrhoids are like varicose veins.
+If they develop inside the rectum, they're called internal hemorrhoids.
+Hemorrhoids that develop under the skin around the anus are called external hemorrhoids.

-Fortunately, effective options are available to treat hemorrhoids.
+There are several options available to treat hemorrhoids.
 Many people get relief with home treatments and lifestyle changes.

 Symptoms